dhellmann/pymotw-3/source/collections/deque.rst

 ==============================

 A double-ended queue, or :class:`deque`, supports adding and removing elements from either end.
-The more commonly used structures stacks and queues are degenerate forms of deques, where the inputs and outputs are restricted to a single end.
+The more commonly used stacks and queues are degenerate forms of deques, where the inputs and outputs are restricted to a single end.

 .. include:: collections_deque.py
     :literal: